toth235a/ViT-Adapter/segmentation/README.md

 2. Download one or more of the pretrained crack models from:
     [https://huggingface.co/toth235a/mask2former_vitadapter_beitv2_896_crack/tree/main](https://huggingface.co/toth235a/mask2former_vitadapter_beitv2_896_crack/tree/main)
     and put them in the `pretrained` folder.
-You can use one of the following commands for getting a model:
+You can do it with one of the following:

     ```bash
     wget -P pretrained https://huggingface.co/toth235a/mask2former_vitadapter_beitv2_896_crack/resolve/main/mask2former_beitv2_896_public_crack.pth